This article applies to: Platinum VoiceMaster Pro

 Turn your monitors on last

-With any recording set up, it is advisable to turn things on in the order of the signal chain - definitely, amp/monitors last.
+With any recording set-up, it is advisable to turn things on in the order of the signal chain - definitely, amp/monitors last.

-It is good practice to turn on your monitors last and power them off first.
+It is good practice to turn on your monitors and power them off first.
 This avoids loud pops and noise and protects your monitors and your hearing.

 I can't get sound from the monitor outputs when using the mic input.